FCC voices ‘serious concerns’ over AT&T’s zero-rating scheme

 That’s the rule that was put in place instead of more structured, preventative measures when the 2015 Open Internet Order was created.
 The intention was to, as in this case, allow companies to do what they wish as long as they didn’t cause serious anticompetitive effects, among other soft restrictions.
 If practices seemed to be pushing the envelope, the FCC would respond with an inquiry such as the one summarized here.

-AT&T was soloed out because while it claims to offer similar terms on zero-rating packages to all services, DirecTV is a wholly own subsidiary.
+AT&T was singled out because while it claims to offer similar terms on zero-rating packages to all services, DirecTV is a wholly own subsidiary.
 The companies are closely tied enough that AT&T seems to be able to zero-rate it at nominal cost, while other services incur a significant per-gigabyte cost — giving rise to a “significant unreasonable advantage” for AT&T’s service.

 As the report does little more than point this fact out, there isn’t much for AT&T to do in response; the company did issue a statement: